JAAR91/JAAR91/README.md

 # About me

-I'm a full-stack software developer and enjoy coding and love to learn new stuff and new coding languages.
-At the moment I can use HTML, SCSS, ruby, ruby on rails, javascript, C#, and unreal script.
+I'm a full-stack software developer.
+I love to code, learn new things, and new technologies.
+I can use HTML, SCSS, ruby, ruby on rails, javascript, C#, and unreal script.
 I love to play the drums, the guitar, and cooking.
 But one of the things I like the most is playing video games, which is one of the reasons I learned Unreal Script because I created my own modified server with new gaming modes for a game called Killing Floor.

 # I'm currently